 Avoid bulky jackets.
 For example, padded or “puffer” jackets are very popular right now (they seem relatively timeless, or at least they keep coming back into style).
 Unlike the ones we saw in seasons past, today’s padded jackets are tamer and less, well, padded.
 Which is great for us svelte gents.

 Go with something that doesn’t add too much bulk to your frame, like this J. Crew Factory Puffer Jacket (available in XS online and almost always on sale), especially if you have some natural bulk.
-Stick with simple, understated patterns or solids so don’t look like a jerk (the Nike gloves and crotch grab aren’t helping, Drake).
+Stick with simple, understated patterns or solids so don’t look like a jerk.

 Cardigans and merino sweaters are perfect, thin layering essentials.
 Stay away from cashmere.
 It’s not worth the price tag, and most stores have much less expensive options in cotton and wool.
-My favorite stores to buy sweaters are (in order from least expensive to most expensive): H&M, J. Crew Factory (XS online only), Express and Peter Manning.
+My favorite stores to buy sweaters are (in order from least expensive to most expensive): H&M, J. Crew Factory (XS online only), Express.

 You can go with v-neck or crew neck sweaters.
 I recommend v-necks to wear over button up shirts.
 Just make sure the “v” isn’t too deep.
 It will look disproportionate on shorter guys, especially when worn without a button up shirt underneath.